tschuehly/maskicons/README.md

 # maskicons

 Tailwind CSS v4 utilities for popular icon sets.
-Thanks to Tailwind’s tree-shaking, your output CSS will only include the icons you actually use.
+This lets you include icons with Tailwind LSP auto-complete and thanks to Tailwind’s tree-shaking, your output CSS will only include the icons you actually use.

 ## Supported Icon Sets